Women led uprisings: French Revolution

-During the French Revolution, women lead the fight for religion.
+During the French Revolution, women led the fight for religion.
 Their fight would lead the way for the feminization of religions.
-Women felt that they were one responsible for maintaining a spiritual balance within their family.
-They fought harder than their male counterparts, invoking violent and illegal actions sometimes to get their voices heard.
-If women were ever arrested, the males in their lives would downplay the damage they could do and were also seen as more hysterical and vulnerable as a whole, so society never thought much of their violent and illegal actions.
+Women felt that they were responsible for maintaining a spiritual balance within their family.
+They fought harder than their male counterparts, sometimes invoking violent and illegal actions to get their voices heard.
+If women were arrested, the men in their lives would downplay the damage they could do, and women were seen as more hysterical and vulnerable as a whole, so society generally thought little of their violent and illegal actions.
 But if a woman refused or avoided taking part in petitions or marches, she would be shamed until guilted into taking part.

-The women during the French Revolution also fought for their own rights.
+Women during the French Revolution also fought for their own rights.
 Aristocratic women were not as likely to partake in the activities that could ruin their family and/or their chance of inheriting the family fortune (or what she would receive), so they were reluctant to participate.
-Working class women also faced this dilemma, but because they were already the suppressed class, the good of what they could achieve outweighed the loss of family pride and/or fortune.
+Working class women also faced this dilemma, but because they were already suppressed, the good of what they could achieve outweighed the loss of family pride and/or fortune.
 Louis XVI had allowed all people who paid taxes to vote, but since women could not pay taxes, they could not vote.
-While the Third estate made rules, women would present their opinions through pamphlets and petitions to let the Third Estate know what they wanted.
-Pétition des femmes du Tiers-Etat au Roi stated that women wanted education to go beyond French and Latin for Church, more jobs to be available to women, and to raise the max pay of 5-6 sous.
+While the Third Estate made rules, women would present their opinions through pamphlets and petitions to let the Third Estate know what they wanted.
+Pétition des femmes du Tiers-Etat au Roi stated that women wanted education to go beyond French and Latin for church, more jobs to be available to women, and to raise the maximum pay of 5–6 sous.
 Motion en Faveur du Sexe and Discours préliminaire de la pauvre Javotte focused on dowries and marriage.
 In the working class, finding a job was hard enough for men, harder for women, and saving enough money to get married was almost impossible.
-Women didn't want to have to pay a dowry to get married, this applied only in the Third Estate.
+Women did not want to have to pay a dowry to get married; this applied only in the Third Estate.
 The Rights of Woman by Olympe de Gouges was a complete pamphlet that stated all the rights that women should have.
 It was copied almost word for word from the Declaration of the Rights of Man, but applied to women.
-A booklet "Griefs et plaintes des femmes mal mariées" placed criticism on marriage laws oppressing women into submission to their male counterpart and demanded the legalization of divorce.
+Another booklet, Griefs et plaintes des femmes mal mariées, criticised marriage laws that entailed women submitting to men, and demanded the legalization of divorce.